perumdamtm/freshinstallpdampalopo/journal.md

 I'm still confused with fonts, plenty of unicodes and glyphs don't render completely.
 Just installed custom compiled cursor, placed on .icons (user) and /usr/share/icons/ (system-wide).
 Remember to update .config/gtk-3.0 and also add index.theme in .icons/default/ and /usr/share/icons/default/.

 Installed 'lf' with previous config, just need to chmod some script, preview for images works with small configuration in /.local/bin/ and installation of ueberzug (or at leaast the equivalent of it as ueberzug is unmaintained now).
 The headscratcher is icons because some glyphs are missing.

+Configured zram and loaded zswap with udev rules, along with all it's bells and whistle.